powsybl/powsybl-dynawo/docs/dynamic_simulation/event-models-configuration.md

 # Event models configuration
-Event models configuration allows the creation of events that occurs during the simulation.
+Event models configuration allows the creation of events that occur during the simulation.

 ## Implementation
 Powsybl-Dynawo handles two methods of configuration:
-- **Event Models DSL**: a domain specific language written in groovy (used in iTools)
+- **Event Models DSL**: a domain-specific language written in groovy (used in iTools)
 - **Dynawo Event Models**: a JSON configuration file.

-**Note**: For Json configuration, all models should be written in an `events` array.
+**Note**: For JSON configuration, all models should be written in an `events` array.
 ```json
 {
   "events":[...]